rocket-pig/autobabytermux/README.md

 ### Contributing

 If you want to contribute, pull requests or wearing pants not required.
 You can even just yell at me in the Issues and link a gist, whatever works.
 I in every sense intend to simultaneously never take this seriously, and see it thru.
 This is how beauty is made.
-Join in plz! - we would love your trippy (or not at all) input.
+I hope you join in! - would love your unique input.

 ### TODO:
 * Why are we using langchain to access openAI?
 Langchain itself is completely unused.
 Find a cheaper openAI module or just write a quick one.